-State Legal Authority System Model Administration Stroke Center Require ements New York No legislation; the Department of Health invited hospitals to apply for designation as Stroke Centers Stroke: Hub and spoke using telemedicine [Remote Evaluation of Acute Ischemic Stroke (REACH) program from Georgia]. • A stroke patient is transported to a spoke hospital by ambulance; • The emergency department of the spoke contacts the hub hospital, which then contacts its on-call neurologist who uses a laptop computer with wireless service to go into the REACH system; • An audio and visual link is then established between the patient and his spoke doctor and the neurologist; • After completing a stroke assessment, the hub doctor will then make a treatment recommendation, with the treatment carried out by the spoke doctor.
-Requirements Department of Health approves applications for Stroke Center designation, which requires a site visit.
-The Bureau of Emergency Medical Services notifies Regional EMS Council and county EMS coordinators of approved centers and posts them on their website.
-Requirements include: Ability to meet the resp for acute stroke treatme established by the Brain Coalition/National Institution Neurological Disorders (NINDS), e.g., door to minutes, door to t-PA 6 etc. Acute stroke team avail hours/day, seven days produced Neurologist on staff and immediately available (by telemedicine consult hospital).
-Informing local EMS against their Stroke Center desired Assisting with training on stroke protocols.
-Other requirements, per application. and Stroke CT scan 25 0 minutes, able 24 ber week. d may be met t with larger gencies of gnation.
-EMS staff Dispatch/EMS Requirements Outcomes Funding Payment Mechanisms Data Collection NYS Suspected Stroke Protocol required; includes transporting suspected stroke patients to a designated stroke center under certain conditions, e.g., if patient Eligible patients arriving at hospitals within two hours of symptom onset and jumped from 31.2 percent to 53.3 percent in eligible patients arriving within three hours.
-T unuing State Medicaid program provides reimbursement for telemedicine consultation by "hub" specialists to "spoke" hospital treating Conceion
+State Legal Authority System Model Administration Stroke Center Requirements Requirements New York No legislation; the Department of Health invited hospitals to apply for designation as Stroke Centers Stroke: Hub and spoke using telemedicine [Remote Evaluation of Acute Ischemic Stroke (REACH) program from Georgia].
+A stroke patient is transported to a spoke hospital by ambulance; The emergency department of the spoke contacts the hub hospital, which then contacts its on-call neurologist who uses a laptop computer with wireless service to go into the REACH system; An audio and visual link is then established between the patient and his spoke doctor and the neurologist; After completing a stroke assessment, the hub doctor will then make a treatment recommendation, with the treatment carried out by the spoke doctor.
+Department of Health approves applications for Stroke Center designation, which requires a site visit.
+The Bureau of Emergency Medical Services notifies Regional EMS Council and county EMS coordinators of approved centers and posts them on their website. for acute stroke treatme established by the Brain Coalition/National Insti Neurological Disorders (NINDS), e.g., door to 0 minutes, door to t-PA 6 etc. Acute stroke team avail hours/day, seven days p Neurologist on staff and immediately available (by telemedicine consult hospital).
+Informing local EMS ag their Stroke Center desi Ability to meet the response times for acute stroke treatment established by the Brain Attack Coalition/National Institute of Neurological Disorders and Stroke (NINDS), e.g., door to CT scan 25 minutes, door to t-PA 60 minutes, etc. Acute stroke team available 24 hours/day, seven days per week.
+Neurologist on staff and immediately available (may be met by telemedicine consult with larger hospital).
+Informing local EMS agencies of their Stroke Center designation.
+Assisting with training EMS staff on stroke protocols.
+Dispatch/EMS Payment Data Requirements Outcomes Funding Mechanisms Collection NYS Suspected Stroke Protocol required; includes transporting suspected stroke patients to a designated stroke center under certain conditions, e.g., if patient Eligible patients arriving at hospitals within two hours of symptom onset and jumped from 31.2 percent to 53.3 percent in eligible patients arriving within three hours.
+State Medicaid program provides reimbursement for telemedicine consultation by "hub" specialists to "spoke" hospital treating

 will arrive within two patient.
 The specialist

 hours of the onset of must be operating

 symptoms, and notifying within their scope of

 stroke center in advance practice, be enrolled

-of stroke patient en route.
+of stroke patient en route. in the Medicaid

 program, and meet

 credentialing

 requirements of the

 spoke hospital.